- Owner/Client: Whirlpool Corporation

-Furthermore, Whirlpool has plans to bring in new dies to support a new press machine, and an upgraded storage solution is needed to safely handle the increasing size and quantity of incoming dies.
+Furthermore, Whirlpool has plans to bring in new dies to support a new press machine, and an upgraded industrial storage solution is needed to safely handle the increasing size and quantity of incoming dies.

 Ross’ Custom Racking System Solution – Dexco Tool & Die Racks